-- (i) Gain from a sold residence.
+(i) Gain from a sold residence.
 Under certain circumstances, gain from a sold residence is added onto the seller's adjusted gross income.
-Since ((there is no federal form used for reporting the exclusion of)) excluded capital gains from the sale of a principal residence are generally not reported on the federal income tax return, the exemption application asks if a home has been sold, whether the sale proceeds were reinvested in a new principal residence, and the amount of capital gain from the sale. - (A) If the proceeds were reinvested in a new principal residence, the excluded capital gain reinvested in the new residence is ignored.
-The adjusted gross income on Form 1040EZ is not adjusted for any part of the excluded capital gain reinvested in the new residence. - (B) If the proceeds were not reinvested in a new principal residence or \underline{if} only a part of the proceeds were reinvested in a new principal residence, the amount of excluded capital gain that is not reinvested in a new principal residence is added onto the seller's adjusted gross income to determine the seller's disposable income.
-The assessor may accept the excluded capital gain amount claimed ((\underline{upon})) on the application or request a copy of documents demonstrating the seller's basis in the property and the capital gain earned ((\underline{upon})) on the sale. - (ii) Interest received on state and municipal bonds.
+Since ((there is no federal form used for reporting the exclusion of)) excluded capital gains from the sale of a principal residence are generally not reported on the federal income tax return, the exemption application asks if a home has been sold, whether the sale proceeds were reinvested in a new principal residence, and the amount of capital gain from the sale.

+(A) If the proceeds were reinvested in a new principal residence, the excluded capital gain reinvested in the new residence is ignored.
+The adjusted gross income on Form 1040EZ is not adjusted for any part of the excluded capital gain reinvested in the new residence.

+(B) If the proceeds were not reinvested in a new principal residence or if only a part of the proceeds were reinvested in a new principal residence, the amount of excluded capital gain that is not reinvested in a new principal residence is added onto the seller's adjusted gross income to determine the seller's disposable income.
+The assessor may accept the excluded capital gain amount claimed ((upon)) on the application or request a copy of documents demonstrating the seller's basis in the property and the capital gain earned ((upon)) on the sale.

+(ii) Interest received on state and municipal bonds.
 Interest received on state or local government bonds is generally not subject to federal income tax.
 This tax exempt interest is marked "TEI" and reported on the Form 1040EZ.
-The tax-exempt interest is added ((onto)) to the bond owner's federal adjusted gross income to determine the bond owner's disposable income. - (A) The assessor may ask a claimant whether the claimant, the claimant's spouse or domestic partner, or any cotenants own state or local government bonds.
-If the federal income tax return does not show the tax exempt amount from the bond, the assessor may ask to see a copy of the Form 1099-INT (Interest Income). - (B) If the claimant does not have $((\frac{\text{this}}{\text{s}}))$ Form $\frac{1099-\text{INT}}{\text{s}}$, the bond issuer should be able to $((\frac{\text{tell the owner}}{\text{the owner}}))$ determine whether the interest is taxable.
-The bond issuer should also $((\frac{\text{give}}{\text{ointeres}}))$ provide the owner with a periodic, $((\frac{\text{c}}{\text{ointeres}}))$ or year-end $((\frac{\text{c}}{\text{ointeres}}))$, statement showing the tax treatment of the bond.
-If the $((\frac{\text{income}}{\text{ointeres}}))$ recipient of the bond income invested in the bond through a trust, a fund, or other organization, that organization should $((\frac{\text{give}}{\text{ointeres}}))$ provide the recipient with this information. - (iii) Excluded military pay and benefits.
+The tax-exempt interest is added ((onto)) to the bond owner's federal adjusted gross income to determine the bond owner's disposable income.

+(A) The assessor may ask a claimant whether the claimant, the claimant's spouse or domestic partner, or any cotenants own state or local government bonds.
+If the federal income tax return does not show the tax exempt amount from the bond, the assessor may ask to see a copy of the Form 1099-INT (Interest Income).

+(B) If the claimant does not have $((\frac{\text{this}}{\text{this}}))$ Form 1099-INT, the bond issuer should be able to $((\frac{\text{tell the owner}}))$ determine whether the interest is taxable.
+The bond issuer should also $((\frac{\text{give}}))$ provide the owner with a periodic, ((+)) or year-end((+)), statement showing the tax treatment of the bond.
+If the $((\frac{\text{income}}{\text{income}}))$ recipient of the bond income invested in the bond through a trust, a fund, or other organization, that organization should $((\frac{\text{give}}{\text{give}}))$ provide the recipient with this information.

+(iii) Excluded military pay and benefits.
 Military pay and benefits excluded from federal adjusted gross income, other than attendant-care and medical-aid payments, are added ((onto)) to the adjusted gross income of the military personnel receiving the excluded military pay or benefits to determine that person's disposable income.
-Excluded military pay and benefits are discussed in more detail in (d) (vii) of this subsection. - (iv) Veterans benefits.
-Veterans benefits are added (($\frac{1}{2}$)) to the veteran's adjusted gross income to determine the veteran's disposable income(($\frac{1}{2}$)).
-The following veterans benefits are not added to a veteran's adjusted gross income: - (A) Attendant-care payments and medical-aid payments, defined as any payments for medical care, home health care, health insurance coverage, hospital benefits, or nursing home benefits provided by the Department of Veterans Affairs (VA);
+Excluded military pay and benefits are discussed in more detail in (d)(vii) of this subsection.

+(iv) Veterans benefits.
+Veterans benefits are added ((onto)) to the veteran's adjusted gross income to determine the veteran's disposable income((, except for)).
+The following veterans benefits are not added to a veteran's adjusted gross income:

+(A) Attendant-care payments and medical-aid payments, defined as any payments for medical care, home health care, health insurance coverage, hospital benefits, or nursing home benefits provided by the Department of Veterans Affairs (VA);